 • Run errands shortly after a rainfall, when the damp holds pollen on the ground.

-• If you have a pet, wipe down its fur, which gets laden with pollen, before it comes inside.
+• If you have a pet, wipe down its fur, which gets laden with pollen, before the animal comes inside.

 • Check pollen counts in your area at www.aaaai.org’s National Allergy Bureau (which relies on data collected by allergist volunteers across the U.S.).

-• Don’t just tough it out – ask your doctor about antihistamines and decongestants.
+• Don’t just tough it out – ask your doctor about antihistamines, nasal sprays, and potentially, allergy shots.

 Can You Avoid Allergies by Moving?